emliunix/rp2040-hello/docs/GD_BOOT2.md

 1. revert write status commands in the gd25q64 boot2 code.
 2. (optional) issue HPM command to enable HPM (High Performance Mode).

+And it's not working.

+In the debug session, it successfully reached the end of boot2, and is about to jump to the main code.
+Then it crashes with DFSR = 0x001 - an alignment issue.

+The datasheets say that both chips requires a0 = 0 for 0xa7 read command.
+But I guess maybe it's actually not required on gd25q64.

+## Summary

+I'll continue with w25q080 boot2.